annloh/peters-et-al-2006/README.md

 ## Project structure
 The project structure can be obtained from the following tree.
-All R-code is contained in the src file.
+All R-code is contained in the src directory.
-The working directory has to be set to the parent directory(i.e. the one the README.md is located in).
+The working directory has to be set to the parent directory (i.e. the one the README.md is located in).

 ```
 .